andre-maree/Trax-SQL-Audit/README.md

 - The data is saved to table storge partitioned by month and SQL table name.
 - The table storage rowkey is set to the audit UTC date descending, for fast retrieval by date filter.

-### High Level Cost Benefit Analysis:
+### High Level Cost Benefit Analysis

+#### For a solution that requires another SQL Server licence:

-It is not straight-forward to compare Azure Table Storage to SQL Azure data at rest costs.
+It is not straight-forward to compare Azure Table Storage vs Azure SQL data at rest costs.
 A reasonable cost for SQL Azure can be $5 per gig per month.
 A reasonable cost for Azure Table Storage can be 5c per gig per month.
-It is not unreasonable to estimate that Azure Table Storage cost is about a 100 times cheaper than SQL Azure for data at rest.
+It is not unreasonable to estimate that Azure Table Storage cost is about a 100 times cheaper than Azure SQL for data at rest.
 It is very safe to assume that there is a massive price advantage for data at rest for Azure Table Storage, for any logical comparisons with different factors and features enabled that effects pricing.

+#### For a solution that requires another SQL Server licence, or for when the existing SQL Server is used to store audit data:

+If SQL Server is the audit store, then it is recommended to export audit data to another SQl Server instance.
+However, id the same instance is used to store audit data, then there is only a slight data cost advantage in favour of Table Storage.
+The greatest benefit of Trax is it`s scalability by data partitioning, compared to a SQL index on audit data that was populated by trigger.

-### Reliability:
+### Reliability

 Trax is a Durable Function and therefor offers built in reliability, but if there ever is a problem when processing a batch, then:

 - the error will be logged
-- the problematic batch of audit data will not be deleted from the source SQL Server
+- audit data will not be deleted from the source SQL Server
-- the problematic batch of audit data will not be copied to table storage
+- or copied to table storage
 - Trax will continue to process new data

 This allows for safe problem resolution if the need ever arises.

-### Alerts:
+### Alerts

 Trax does not have any alerts at the moment.
 It is in the development pipeline to add alerting functionality for errors.